UnseenWizzard/git_training/README.md

 When you `clone` the _Remote Repository_ your _Dev Environment_ automatically starts on the repositories main or _master_ branch.

-Most workflows with git include making your changes on a _branch_, before you `merge` them back into _master_.
+Most work-flows with git include making your changes on a _branch_, before you `merge` them back into _master_.
 Usually you'll be working on your own _branch_, until you're done and confident in your changes which can then be merged into the _master_.

 > Many git repository managers like _GitLab_ and _GitHub_ also allow for branches to be _protected_, which means that not everyone is allowed to just `push` changes there.
 There the _master_ is usually protected by default.